CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 The electrotechnical cabling must be subjected to a approval process in accordance with the relevant DIN VDE regulations after completion of the installation.
 In principle, the aspects of information security (see also INF.3.M11 Control of electrical equipment and connections) must be taken into account.

-An acceptance should only be made when all the tasks to be performed have been completed, the contractor has notified the measure of acceptance and no unacceptable deficiencies have been identified during the inspections by the contracting authority.
+An acceptance should only be made when all the tasks to be performed have been completed, the contractor has notified the measure of acceptance and the inspections by the contracting authority have revealed no unacceptable shortcomings.
 The acceptance date should be selected in time so that the controls can be prepared for acceptance in sufficient time.
 In addition to the correct billing and the actual scope of the services, compliance with the different standards for electrical wiring must be checked during the acceptance.
 Upon acceptance, it should also be considered whether the firewall was properly restored after installation.

 A checklist can be prepared for the acceptance report.
 The checklist should also contain points regarding general requirements for the premises.
 The acceptance protocol must be signed by the participants and responsible persons in a legally binding manner.
 The protocol should be part of the internal documentation of the cabling.